keithasaurus/koda-validate/docs/index.rst

    :noindex:

 Build validation logic :ref:`automatically<index:Derived Validators>`, explicitly, or :ref:`write your own<how_to/extension:Extension>`.
 Combine validators for arbitrarily complex validation logic.
-Koda Validator can be used in normal control flow (:ref:`compatible with asyncio<how_to/async:Async>`) or as a :ref:`runtime type checker<how_to/runtime_type_checking:Runtime Type Checking>`.
+Koda Validate can be used in normal control flow (:ref:`compatible with asyncio<how_to/async:Async>`) or as a :ref:`runtime type checker<how_to/runtime_type_checking:Runtime Type Checking>`.